 Pfanstiehl HPLE-LMTM Tris HCL

-Pfanstiehl HPLE-LMTM Sodium Gluconate
+Pfanstiehl HPLE-LM™ Sodium Succinate Hexahydrate

 Incorporating the combination of the highest purity & lowest metals excipients such as Pfanstiehl Sucrose and Pfanstiehl L-Histidine, can greatly reduce the risk of surfactant degradation.